Home - Research Teams - Developmental scaffolding of adult hippocampal circuits

 Research interests

 In sum, there is both an internalization and a sparsification of hippocampal dynamics as development proceeds with the emergence of basic functional modules in the form of hippocampal assemblies.
-Both processes are likely to rely on the development of functional GABAergic circuits.
+Both processes are likely to rely on the development of functional GABAergic circuits (Dard et al. 2021, Leprince et al. 2022).

 Our lab studies the circuit basis of hippocampal assemblies from development into adulthood and across different states of the normal and pathological brain.
 In particular, we want to understand how development shapes the final wiring diagram of adult hippocampal assemblies.
 We also study the barrel cortex, as a model of sensory-driven brain area.

-To describe the circuit basis of cortical dynamics, we have developed a unique multidisciplinary approach that combines in vitro and in vivo calcium imaging, electrophysiology, holographic photo-stimulation, neuroanatomy, data mining, mouse genetics and behavior.
+To describe the circuit basis of cortical dynamics, we have developed a unique multidisciplinary approach that combines ex vivo and in vivo calcium imaging, electrophysiology, holographic photo-stimulation, neuroanatomy, data mining, mouse genetics and behavior.

 • Development